-5.6 Full Text Search
+4.7 Full Text Search

 How should a customer find the product he desires in a more or less unstructured collection of countless products?
 Hierarchical navigation often doesn't work and takes too much time.
-Thanks to the way we use the Internet today, most site visitors expect one central search field in, or nearby the main navigation bar of a site.
+Thanks to the way we use the Internet today, most site visitors expect one central search field inside, or nearby the main navigation bar of a site.

-5.6.1 Search Engine API
+4.7.1 Search Engine API